VIB Ugent Center for Inflammation Research Roos Vandenbroucke Lab

 To further unravel the choroid plexus heterogeneity and understanding its response on systemic inflammation, stainings targeting other cell types will be performed, in combination with the optimized ConA protocol.
 This way, the spatial location of the immune cells can be studied.

-Abstract bachelor project 2019-20 project 1: Characterization of a gut-originating mouse model for Parkinson’s disease
+Abstract bachelor project 1 FBT 2019-20: Characterization of a gut-originating mouse model for Parkinson’s disease

 Background: Parkinson’s disease (PD) is the second most common age-related neurodegenerative disorder after Alzheimer’s disease, affecting the motoric functions of patients.
 The dopaminergic neurons of PD patients are degenerated by the formation of misfolded, aggregated alpha-synuclein (α-syn) proteins.
 PD is characterized by its motoric symptoms, such as bradykinesia and tremor at rest.
 However, non-motor symptoms, such as constipation, precede the onset of motoric symptoms by at least two decades.
 Some studies have claimed that the α-syn pathology manifests in the gut and then traverses to the brain.
 The vagus nerve, a bundle of fibres that innervates major organs (e.g. the gut), seems to be the entry route to the brain.